yashvendra-singh/ApiProject/README.md

     2. width - specify the desired width
     3. height - specify the desired height

-The image can be only be compressed if it listed in endpoint (1).
+The image can be only be compressed if it listed in endpoint 1

-The images will be stored on src\images.
-1. Full images - src\images\full
-2. Compressed images - src\images\thumbnails

-Logging is done through middleware.
-You can check the logs on console.
+Note: If need to run from dist, first copy the image folder to root of dist

+dist
+ |
+ |___ images
+ |
+ |
+ index.js